MitchellSparrow/Coronavirus-Tracking-Mobile-App/README.md

 For help getting started with Flutter, view our [online documentation](https://flutter.dev/docs), which offers tutorials, samples, guidance on mobile development, and a full API reference.

+# License

+The data is available to the public strictly for educational and academic research purposes.